MaterialMan/CHARC-concept/README.md

 # CHARC-Framework
-MATLAB source code for the CHAracterisation of Reservoir Computers (CHARC) framework
+MATLAB source code for the CHAracterisation of Reservoir Computers (CHARC) framework used in paper.

-See wiki for more information.
+See wiki for detailed more information.

 *Make sure files are on the MATLAB path when using the framework.

-# Branch - Version_2
+# Version 2 (branch)
-Added new flexibility to use framework with different substrates including:
+Added new reservoirs:
 - Reservoir of Reservoirs (RoR) architecture
-- "Deep" reservoirs
+- "Deep"/pipeline reservoirs
 - Ensemble reservoirs
-- Graph-based reservoirs
+- Graph-based reservoirs (including some ensembles)
+- Belousov–Zhabotinsky reaction reservoir
+- DNA (network of coupled deoxyribozyme oscillators) reservoir
+- Boolean network reservoir (Cellular Automata can be implemented with RBN)

+All these work with:
+- CHARC Framework
-Can also evolve each substrate directly to a task (EvolveToTask folder).
+- Evolve directly to task
+- Multi-objective(task) evolution using NSGA-II

+Extra tasks added:
+- Pole balancing: inverted pendulum, doube-pole inverted pendulum, swinging pendulum
+- Autoencoder